Nature Girl (novel): Detailed plot summary

 Honey Santana loses her job after she hits her lecherous boss, Louis Piejack.
 During dinner, she receives a call from telemarketer Boyd Shreave, trying to sell her cheap land.
-Honey asks Boyd if his mother knows what he does for a living, causing him to insult her.
-Honey resolves to track Boyd down to teach him a lesson.
+Honey asks Boyd if his mother knows what he does for a living, causing him to insult her; she resolves to track Boyd down to teach him a lesson.
 Meanwhile, a drunken tourist dies of a heart attack during an airboat ride with Sammy Tigertail, a young half-Seminole.
 Misconstruing his uncle's advice, he dumps the body in a river and camps out on the Ten Thousand Islands.
 Sammy's solitude is interrupted by a group of college students having a drunken party.
 He is about to steal one of their canoes and find another island when one of the students, Gillian, pressures him to take her along.

-Boyd loses his job for insulting Honey, and his co-worker Eugenie Fonda, the one-time mistress of a tabloid murderer, ends their affair.
+Boyd loses his job for insulting Honey and his co-worker Eugenie Fonda, the one-time mistress of a tabloid murderer, ends their affair.
 He is also unaware that his wife, Lily, has hired a private investigator, Dealey, to gather evidence of his infidelity for their divorce.
-Lily demands more explicit footage of Boyd's affair, causing Dealey to realizes that she is now indulging a sexual fetish instead of gathering evidence.
+Lily demands more explicit footage of Boyd's affair, causing Dealey to realize that she is now indulging a sexual fetish instead of gathering evidence.
 Meanwhile, Honey tracks Boyd down and calls him at home, posing as a telemarketer offering a free trip to Florida as part of a timeshare promotion.
-Boyd seizes the opportunity to try to win Eugenie back, and she is intrigued enough by a trip to Florida to accept.
+Boyd seizes the opportunity to try to win Eugenie back, and she is intrigued enough to accept.
 Honey borrows the airfare from her ex-husband, Perry Skinner, and asks her son, Fry, if he can stay with Perry for a few days.

 Boyd and Eugenie arrive at Honey's trailer park.
 There, Dealey — who has followed the pair — is abducted by Louis, who is stalking Honey.
 While skateboarding past the trailer park, Fry catches sight of them.
 Honey leads Boyd and Eugenie on a kayaking trip.
 By coincidence they land on Dismal Key, where Sammy and Gillian have begun to bond.
 Fry is so preoccupied worrying about his mother that he collides with a garbage truck on his skateboard, suffering a concussion.
-Perry, who does not trust the hospital to look after his son, gives him a Miami Dolphins football helmet and drives with him to the docks.
-He spots Louis tailing Honey's kayak in a jon boat and follows them.
+Perry, who does not trust the hospital to look after his son, gives him a Miami Dolphins helmet and drives with him to the docks.
+He spots Louis tailing Honey's kayak in a johnboat and follows them.
 On Dismal Key, Honey reveals her identity to Boyd and gives him a rehearsed lecture on basic courtesy.
 Boyd turns to leave with Eugenie, but they find the kayaks gone — Sammy, mistaking them for intruders, has stolen them.